 ABOUT

 She works heavily in mediums pertaining to installation, textiles, performance, poetry, sculpture and sound.
+Her practice centres around explorations of self, identity politics, generational/ancestral healing, heritage, and the relationship with the mind, particularly

 Photo by Hasna Tayar

 *She interchanges the word disability with diffability and disabled with diffable.
 The word disabled implies lack, ‘dis’ deriving from latin meaning ‘not’.
 The constant reminder of lack can have a negative psychological impact.
 Words have weight.
 However, through difference, you can find power.
-She has coined the terms diffabiliity and diffabled – deriving from differ-bility and differ-abled, but has chosen a phonetic spelling approach drawing from the structure of patois.
+She has coined the terms diffabiliity and diffabled – deriving from differ-bility and differ-abled, but has chosen a phonetic spelling approach drawing from the structure of patwa

 AWARDS

-Forbes 30 under 30 2023 Arts and Culture Europe
+Forbes 30 under 30 2023 Arts and Culture Europe, 2023

-Nominated recipient Henry Moore Foundation Artist Award 2022
+Nominated recipient Henry Moore Foundation Artist Award, 2022

-Christine Riley Award 2020 recipient
+Christine Riley Award recipient, 2020

 The people choice award 2017 recipient, Evolve Exhibition